 People are naturally drawn to the eyes in a photograph, so, as a rule, they should always be tack-sharp focal points.
 Visually, your subjects' eyes appear even more striking when they catch and reflect back light.

 07. Go toward the light

 When using natural light, you can’t always harness the evocative magic of golden hour, so knowing how to make the most of less-than-ideal lighting situations can transform some potentially bad pictures into incredible ones.

-Documentary photographer Shelly Reis of My Captured Life makes use of light filtering in from windows to create moody, heavily contrasted side-lit photos.
-The harsh light of the midday sun usually makes for unflattering portraits, but hard light can also form interesting geometric shadows, adding a graphic element to photographs.
+Try using light filtering in from windows to create moody, heavily contrasted side-lit photos, or even hard light from the midday sun to form interesting geometric shadows, adding a graphic element to photographs.

 Many factors come into play when photographing children—from setting up to finding your style.
 Ultimately, the most important things to remember are to keep them safe and happy during the session, and you’ll see everything else should fall into place.